apex/up/docs/07-guides.md

 ### Rollbacks

-As mentioned in the [rollback](#commands.rollback) command section, with Up Pro you may use the GIT tag or SHA for reverting to an older release:
+As mentioned in the [rollback](#commands.rollback) command section, with Up Pro you may use the Git tag or SHA for reverting to an older release:

 ```
 $ up rollback -s production v1.8.0